Border Terrier vs Bordoodle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Border Terrier has a typical lifespan of 12-15 years, while Bordoodle lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Border Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Bordoodle faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Border Terrier is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Bordoodle faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Both carry similar predisposition counts, though the specific conditions and their management are different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health